dotnet/code-analysis/README.md

 ### Input Examples

-1. Enable all `CAxxxx` and `IDExxxx` rules for a single solution at repo root.
-Warnings are treated as errors.
+1. Enable all `CAxxxx` and `IDExxxx` rules for a single solution at repo root, such that code analysis violations break the build.

     ```yaml
     - name: Run .NET Code Analysis
       uses: dotnet/code-analysis@v1
       id: code-analysis
       with:
-        projects: MySolution.sln
+        solution: MySolution.sln
-        warn-as-error: true
+        build-breaking: true
         all-categories: all
     ```

-2. Enable all 5.0 release `CAxxxx` security and performance rules, but only the recommended set for other rule categories for `MyProject1.csproj` and `MyProject2.csproj`.
-Warnings are not treated as errors.
+2. Enable all 5.0 release `CAxxxx` security and performance rules, but only the recommended set for other rule categories for `MyProject1.csproj` and `MyProject2.csproj`, such that code analysis violations do not break the build.

     ```yaml
     - name: Run .NET Code Analysis